nforgeio/neonKUBE/Images/neon-proxy-vault/README.md

 The load balancer service listens internally on the standard Vault **port 8200** which should be published to the Docker ingress network on port `HiveHostPorts.ProxyVault` (**5003**) to make the service available to Docker hosts.

-Note that this image will load environment variables from `/etc/neon/env-host` and `/etc/neon/env-container` if either of these files have been volume mapped into the container.
+Note that this image will load environment variables from `/etc/neon/env-host` if this has been mounted to the container.

 # Environment Variables